kubadlo/rollup-plugin-generate-declarations/README.md

 # rollup-plugin-generate-declarations

-Simple rollup plugin to run "tsc --emitDeclarationOnly" right from the rollup config
+Simple rollup plugin to run `tsc --emitDeclarationOnly` right from the rollup config.